Basis-Health/readb/README.md

 ```

 DefaultDatabase is a HashMap based indexing strategy and a LFU based caching strategy

+The database directory has to be a directory that exists and is writable.
+Alternatively, you cau use the `ignore-path-check`
+feature to ignore the path check and create the database in a file.
+However, that feature is not tested and is not recommended.

 ## Benchmarks
 There are three benchmarks: